fabzutama/network-traffic-analysis/README.md

 # Network Traffic Analysis using tcpdump
-This project demonstrates how to capture and analyze network traffic using `tcpdump` on Kali Linux.
+This project demonstrates how to capture and analyze network traffic using `tcpdump and wireshark` on Kali Linux.
 ### Network Traffic Analysis Report

 **Capture File**: `traffic_capture.pcap`